htcondor/htcondor/docs/automated-workflows/dagman-resubmit-failed.rst

 Resubmitting a Failed DAG
 =========================

-When debugging a DAG in which something has gone wrong, a first determination is whether a resubmission will use a Rescue DAG or benefit from recovery.
-The existence of a Rescue DAG means that recovery would be inappropriate.
-A Rescue DAG is has a file name ending in ``.rescue<XXX>``, where ``<XXX>`` is replaced by a 3-digit number.
+DAGMan has two ways of restarting a DAG that has failed, Rescue and Recovery.
+Rescue mode is most comman for resubmitting a DAG manually while recovery mode is most likely to occur automatically if a crash or something occurs.

-Determine if a DAG ever completed (independent of whether it was successful or not) by looking at the last lines of the ``.dagman.out`` file.
-If there is a line similar to
+If a DAG has left the queue and the ``.dagman.out`` file doesn't end with a successful exit line similar to

 .. code-block:: text

     (condor_DAGMAN) pid 445 EXITING WITH STATUS 0

-then the DAG completed.
-This line explains that the :tool:`condor_dagman` job finished normally.
-If there is no line similar to this at the end of the ``.dagman.out`` file, and output from :tool:`condor_q` shows that the :tool:`condor_dagman` job for the DAG being debugged is not in the queue, then recovery is indicated.
+Then the DAG has failed and needs to be restarted.
+Resubmission should be done via a Rescue DAG unless none exist, then the use of Recovery can be used.
+To determine if Rescue mode is possible check the DAG working directory for a Rescue DAG.
+A Rescue DAG is has a file name ending in ``.rescue<XXX>``, where ``<XXX>`` is replaced by a 3-digit number.

 :index:`Rescue DAG<single: DAGMan; Rescue DAG>`